Joe12387/browser-fingerprinting-resistance-research/README.md

 | <a href="https://www.snowcatcloud.com/fingerprint/">Snowcat Cloud</a> | ⚠️ Trackable  | ⚠️ Trackable | ⚠️ Trackable | ⚠️ Trackable | ⚠️ Trackable | ⚠️ Trackable | ✅ Resistant? |

 Updated: Wed, Apr 17, 2024

+# Changelog
+* June 2024: [CVE-2024-27830](https://github.com/Joe12387/safari-canvas-fingerprinting-exploit) was resolved in Safari 17.5.
+OffscreenCanvas was changed from Flawed to Resistant as a result.